Getting anything done in the kitchen is easier with these quick tips on kitchen organization.

 It makes no sense to have cooking utensils in a cupboard on the other side of the kitchen when you actually need access to them while standing at the stove.
 Likewise, drinking glasses stored near the sink are easier to use and put away after washing.

-Try this: Look where you’ve stored things in your kitchen and ask yourself where am I standing when I find myself needing these things? then move things around.
+Try this: Look where you’ve stored things in your kitchen and ask yourself where am I standing when I find myself needing these things?
+Move things close to where you use them.

 Try this: List the top 3 meals or snacks you prepare most often in your kitchen.
 Are there items you can group together so making them is more convenient?

 Why keep cramming more into cupboards and drawers when there’s plenty of vertical space to be used?
-Tiered hanging baskets get those bowls of produce off of your counter, or stash rolled kitchen towels and washcloths in them to free up a drawer.
-A magnetic strip on your backsplash can hold knives and other metal utensils, while a kitchen pegboard wall is a perfect spot for pots and pans.
+Tiered hanging baskets get those bowls of produce off of your counter, or you can stash rolled kitchen towels and washcloths in them to free up a drawer.
+A magnetic strip on your backsplash can hold knives and other metal utensils, so you don’t need to make space for a utensils crock.

-Try this: Look around your kitchen for ways to use wall space, or to add shelving, to increase your use of vertical storage space.
+Try this: Look around your kitchen for ways to use wall space or for spots where you can add shelving to increase your use of vertical storage space.